Powszechny Zakład Ubezpieczeń

-PZU Group offers the selection of nearly 200 insurance products on the Polish market.
-The activity of PZU group encompasses the comprehensive insurance-financial service.
-The Group entities provide services in the area of non-life insurance, personal and life insurance, investment funds and open pension fund.
+PZU Group offers a selection of nearly 200 insurance products on the Polish market.
+The activities of PZU group encompass a comprehensive range of insurance and financial services.
+The Group entities provide services in the areas of non-life insurance, personal and life insurance, investment funds and open pension fund.

 History

 Foundation

 The company's origin dates back to 1803 when the first insurance company in Poland was established.
-In the years 1927-1952 the company operated under the name Powszechny Zakład Ubezpieczeń Wzajemnych and between 1952-1990 it was known as Państwowy Zakład Ubezpieczeń (State Insurance Company) as it was officially given a monopoly by the state and effectively became the largest insurance company in the country.
+In the years 1927-1952 the company operated under the name Powszechny Zakład Ubezpieczeń Wzajemnych.
+From 1952 to 1990 it was operated as a state-owned monopoly under the name Państwowy Zakład Ubezpieczeń (State Insurance Company) and effectively became the largest insurance company in the country.

 In 1991 PZU was turned into a joint stock company controlled by the State Treasury as a consequence of the political transformation after 1989.

-In December 1991, the PZU Życie joint stock company was founded by polski Bank Rozwoju and Bank Handlowy in Warsaw.
-The PZU transferred its portfolio of life insurance contracts for PZU Życie.
+In December 1991, the PZU Życie joint stock company was founded by Polski Bank Rozwoju and Bank Handlowy in Warsaw.
+PZU transferred its portfolio of life insurance contracts to PZU Życie.

 In 1998, in relation with the reform of the pension insurance system in Poland, PZU Życie formed PTE PZU, a joint stock company, which operates the OFE PZU (Open Pension Fund).

-On November 5, 1999, a share purchase agreement was concluded under which Eureko and BIG Bank Gdański SA acquired 20% and 10% respectively of the share capital of PZU.
+On 5 November 1999, a share purchase agreement was concluded under which Eureko and BIG Bank Gdański SA acquired 20% and 10% respectively of the share capital of PZU.
 A dispute arose in connection with the implementation of the agreement, which was settled amicably in October 2009.
-A settlement and sale agreement were concluded between the parties.
+Settlement and sale agreements were concluded between the parties.